Milicent Shinn: Personal life

+Family Claim Controversy

 Women such as Millicent in the 1900s often experienced what scholars currently refer to as the family claim and sisterhood.
 These two concepts describe the household values held by the majority of families in North America during this time period.
 Females of all ages were understood to have an obligation to the family.
 This created a toxic environment that severely limited the social mobility of the individuals and limited the options for personal growth and expression.
 Scarborough and Furumoto used Shinn as an example of “the family claim”—the career limitations women faced in terms of their family obligations.